vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 - Keep it simple.
   - More key providers means more opportunity for VMs to be encrypted with the wrong key provider.
   - More key providers means more things to back up, manage, and audit.
   - You can have a default key provider at the vCenter level, and then have different default key providers for each cluster.
-But... do you really need to do that?
-What problem are you solving?
-Is it the same set of VCF admins for everything?
+Before doing that, identify the problem you are solving; most environments with one admin team do not need per-cluster defaults.
   - vSAN can also have a different key provider, per cluster.
 In general, organizations that use two key providers often use a Standard Key Provider for vSAN, to protect against theft and improper decommissioning of equipment, and a Native Key Provider for VMs and workloads, to reduce dependencies and minimize KMS licensing costs.
 The Native Key Provider instance is usually configured as the default key provider.
 - If you have multiple clusters, decide if you are going to use the same key provider for all of them, or if you want to have a separate key provider for each cluster.
   - If you use the same key provider for all clusters (creating it on one, exporting it, and importing it on the others) it makes cross-vCenter vMotion easier.